iobio/example-bamViewer/step5/README.md

 ```

 ### Show mismatches and deletions
 Finally, lets see if we can show some finer sequence information.
 We could add an element for each nucleotide, but that would increase our number of DOM objects by around 100X for the default URL BAM sample and even more for other samples.
 So instead we can be a little clever with color gradients to get the same effect.
 Here we'll use a color gradient to show mismatches as red and deletions as black.
 So we'll use the .color chart helper attribute to set the fill color for the alignment polygons.
 I've only included the last line of the chart for context.
-So add this new color attribute right below the directionValue attribute we added above.
+So add this new color attribute at [line 163](https://github.com/iobio/example-bamViewer/blob/master/step4/app.step4.html#L163  right below the directionValue attribute we added above.
 ```JavaScript
 // snipped off rest of the chart definition above .directionValue(function(d) { return d.data.flag.read_reverse_strand ? 'reverse' : 'forward' ; }) // previously added